Tyreek Hill Player Prop Bets for the NFL Playoffs | Kansas City vs. Pittsburgh 1/16/2022

 Matchup vs. Pittsburgh

-- Hill's 38.8 receiving yards per game in his five matchups against the Steelers are 30.7 fewer than his over/under for Sunday's game.
+- In his five matchups against the Steelers, Hill's 38.8 receiving yards average is 30.7 less than his over/under for Sunday's game (69.5).

-- Hill, in five matchups, had a touchdown catch twice.
-But he did not have multiple TDs in either of those games.
+- This week Hill will face the NFL's ninth-ranked pass defense (233.9 yards allowed per game).

-- The Steelers are giving up 233.9 passing yards per game this year, the NFL's ninth-ranked pass defense.
+- With 24 passing TDs conceded this season, the Steelers defense is ranked eighth in the league.

 Recent Performances